-Table 2 gives the results of the estimation, which indicates the presence of only a weak (p < .1) link between advertising frame and emotional arousal, with informative advertisements having the bigger (but insignificant at the .05 level) influence (cf. Ling et al., 2010).
+Table 2 gives the results of the estimation, which indicates the presence of only a weak (p<.1) link between advertising frame and emotional arousal, with informative advertisements having the bigger (but insignificant at the .05 level) influence (cf. Ling et al., 2010).
 As expected, the protest message did not appear to have stimulated viewers' emotions more than the informative text.
-As expected, affect intensity had a powerful impact on the level of emotional arousal (cf. Bennett, 1997; Hibbs, 2011), and in addition, it significantly modified downward the link between advertising frame and emotional arousal.
-Advertising skepticism exerted a highly significant effect on attitude toward the advertisement (cf. Obermiller & Spangenberg, 1998), and a marginally insignificant negative impact (p = .056) on the connection between advertising frame and emotion arousal.
-Links between emotional arousal, attitude toward the advertisement, and donation intention were highly significant, in line with previous literature on these topics.
-Both the covariates (donation history and financial security) exerted significant influences on donation intention (cf. Bennett, 2019).
+As expected, affect intensity had a powerful impact on level of emotional arousal (cf. Bennett, 1997; Hibbs, 2011), and in addition significantly modified downwards the link between advertising frame and emotional arousal.
+Advertising scepticism exerted a highly significant effect on attitude towards the advertisement (cf. Obermiller & Spangberg, 1998), and a marginally insignificant negative impact (p = .056) on the connection between advertising frame and emotion arousal.
+Links between emotional arousal, attitude towards the advertisement and donation intention were highly significant, in line with previous literature on these topics.
+Both of the covariates (donation history and financial security) exerted significant influences on donation intention (cf. Bennett, 2019).

-Announcer gender (coded as 1 = male, 2 = female) had a significantly positive impact on attitude toward the announcer, suggesting a preference for female announcers.
-This contradicts much prior research, which found preferences for male spokespeople (for details, see the studies by Grau & Zotos, 2016; Wolin, 2003).
-Ethnicity (coded as Black = 1, White = 2) was also a significantly positive predictor of attitude toward the announcer, implying a predilection in favor of White announcers.
+Announcer gender (coded as 1=male, 2=female) had a significantly positive impact on attitude towards the announcer, suggesting a preference for female announcers.
+This contradicts much prior research, which found preferences for male spokespeople (for details see Wolin, 2003; Grau & Zotos, 2016).
+Ethnicity (coded as black=1, white=2) was also a significantly positive predictor of attitude towards the announcer, implying a predilection in favour of white announcers.
 The latter outcome confirms the findings of several past studies (e.g., Brumbaugh & Grier, 2006; Hazzouri et al., 2017), although an experimental study of De Pelsmacker et al. (2022) failed to find any relationship in this regard.
-We checked the result of Study 2 that the sample members tended to favor White female announcers by rerunning the investigation using a binary variable where 1 = a White female announcer and 2 = a all other announcers, which replaced the gender and ethnicity variables shown in Figure 1.
-The coefficient on the new variable was highly significant (b = -.210, p < .001).
+We checked the result of study 2 that the sample members tended to favour white female announcers by rerunning the investigation using a binary variable where 1= a white female announcer and 2 = all other announcers, which replaced the gender and ethnicity variables shown in Figure 1.
+The coefficient on the new variable was highly significant (b = -.210, p<.001).